By Gabriel Andre – Art in Tanzania internship

 As well, to protect natural resources and avoid ecosystem degradation, UNEP actively works on:

-Finally, UNEP is highly supporting and promoting the REDD+ program.
+Finally, UNEP is highly supportive and promotes the REDD+ program.
 This program creates a financial value for the carbon stored in forests by incentivising developing countries to reduce emissions from forested lands and invest in low-carbon paths to sustainable development.
-Developing countries would receive results-based payments for result-based actions.
-REDD+ goes beyond deforestation and forest degradation and includes the role of conservation, sustainable management of forests, and enhancement of forest carbon stocks.
+Developing countries would receive results-based payments for results-based actions.
+REDD+ extends beyond deforestation and forest degradation, encompassing the roles of conservation, sustainable forest management, and the enhancement of forest carbon stocks.

 Sustainable Land and Watershed management

-• According to the UNEP, Tanzania faces many challenges because of its fast development expansion and demographic growth.
+- According to the UNEP, Tanzania faces numerous challenges due to its rapid development, expansion and demographic growth.
 Those challenges are the following:

-To fight against those challenges, UNEP and UNDP (United Nations Development Program) will take the example of the Sustainable land management (SLM) program implemented in other
+To address these challenges, UNEP and UNDP (United Nations Development Programme) will draw on the example of the Sustainable Land Management (SLM) programme implemented in other countries.

 Successful countries.
-Tanzania’s lack of financial resources and adequate capacity remains a key barrier to this program.
+Tanzania’s limited financial resources and inadequate capacity remain key barriers to this program.
 Both institutions will mainly focus on building institutional capacity, strengthening stakeholder coordination, and implementing practical SLM interventions for land degradation in forests, rangelands, and arable land.
-Finally, they will promote watershed (hydraulic pool) management interventions to show the Tanzanian community environmental challenges.
+Finally, they will promote watershed (hydraulic pool) management interventions to highlight environmental challenges to the Tanzanian community.

 Climate change adaptation and mitigation

-As a result of climate change manifestation, Tanzania will face a rise in extreme events such as droughts, floods, an increase in sea level, dwindling water sources, and impacts on the agricultural sector, energy sector, and health sector.
+As a result of climate change, Tanzania will face an increase in extreme events, including droughts, floods, rising sea levels, dwindling water sources, and impacts on the agricultural, energy, and health sectors.
 UNDP’s plan proposed support by promoting sustainable strategies through high-capacity building initiatives and establishing proper institutional, policy and financial frameworks in collaboration with all key stakeholders, including the private sector and at the local level, implementing small-scale climate change adaptation projects to create livelihood opportunities, particularly in the agricultural industry, as the population depends on rain-fed agriculture as a source of livelihood, income, and consumption.

 For example, promote and help the IITA (International Institute of Tropical Agriculture) in their work with farmers to get agricultural expertise.
-Debate sessions are organized to discuss essential topics such as “What crop can I grow with this irregular rainfall season?”.
-The final goal is to help those farmers to have sustainable agriculture.
+Debate sessions are organised to discuss essential topics such as “What crop can I grow with this irregular rainfall season?”.
+The ultimate goal is to help farmers achieve sustainable agriculture.

-Moreover, UNDP wants to focus mainly on implementing the COP21 Paris Agreement outcomes under the United Nations Framework on Climate Change.
-It will support the government in creating a framework for implementing INDC (Intended National Determined Contribution) to reduce greenhouse gas emissions.
+Moreover, the UNDP aims to focus primarily on implementing the outcomes of the COP21 Paris Agreement within the United Nations Framework Convention on Climate Change.
+It will support the government in creating a framework for implementing the Intended Nationally Determined Contribution (INDC) to reduce greenhouse gas emissions.

 Sustainable energy